microsoft/react-native-windows-samples/docs/getting-started.md

   npx react-native run-windows
   ```

-  For information on the options that `@react-native-windows/cli` takes see [React Native Windows CLI](run-windows-cli.md).
+  For information on the options that `react-native run-windows` takes, see [React Native Windows CLI (run-windows)](run-windows-cli.md).

   A new Command Prompt window will open with the React packager as well as a `react-native-windows` app.
 This step may take a while during first run since it involves building the entire project and all dependencies.
 You can now start developing! :tada:

 - Using Visual Studio

-  - From the root of the project directory, run the following script which will automatically link your app's dependencies:
+  - From the root of the project directory, run the [React Native Windows CLI (autolink-windows)](autolink-windows-cli.md) command which will automatically link your app's dependencies:
     ```bat
     npx react-native autolink-windows
     ```